JACoW-org/docs-IPAC/docs/InvitedOrals/SSpcodes.md

 ![](img/multiple_assignment_pcodes.png)

 As you can see this screen presents the "**New code**" fields pre-filled with some data and suggest to review this codes by manually editing them.
-This is the result of the

-***Programme Code Templates*** setting discussed below.
+This is the result of the ***Programme Code Templates*** setting discussed below.

+### Automatically assign programme codes (Village System)

+An automatic assignment of programme codes is also available.
+This is an utility external to but integrated with Indico which is normally used for assigning programme codes to several contributions, like in poster sessions.

+Please refer to the [section of the manual dedicated to Contributed abstracts](../ContributedAbstracts/SSpcodes.md) for all the details.

 ## Programme Code Templates